gitobsidiantutorial/obsidian-tabs/README.md

 - A slight flicker is visible in the tab overview when opening new tabs or selecting a different tab.

-If you have found an issue not listed here, ]feel free to document it](https://github.com/gitobsidiantutorial/obsidian-tabs/issues).
+If you have found an issue not listed here, [feel free to document it](https://github.com/gitobsidiantutorial/obsidian-tabs/issues).